Crazy Cake: The Best Vegan Chocolate Cake Recipe

-Step Two: Measure all your dry ingredients and sift into a large bowl.
-Then place all your wet ingredients (accept the water) on top.
+- Measure all your dry ingredients and sift into a large bowl.
+Then place all your wet ingredients (except the water) on top.

 Here is where things get interesting.
-If you'd like, you can pour all the batter into a 9x13 pan. you'll get a nice sized cake and it will take about 35 - 45 minutes to bake.
+If you'd like, you can pour all the batter into a 9x13-inch pan.
+You'll get a nicely sized cake, and it will take about 35 to 45 minutes to bake.
 Depending on your oven, it might be even longer.
-The best way to know is to take a tooth pick and stick it into the middle of the cake.
+The best way to know is to take a toothpick and stick it into the middle of the cake.
 If it comes out clean, it is done!
-Just like the first meathod, it will be served out of the pan it was baked in.
+Just like the first method, it will be served out of the pan it was baked in.

 Now if you are doing the second method for cupcakes, I will be continuing on with that option.

 Place cupcake papers into your cupcake pan and then fill each paper 3/4 of the way full with batter like the picture below.
 Once you have the cupcake cups filled, bake them for 25 to 30 minutes or until done.
 You can use the toothpick trick here as well!